mattnite/gyro/README.md

 const my_lib = @import("test_lib");
 ```

+Run zag in your project root to generate the `packages.zig` file (too simple to
-The package file generated will look like this:
+have arguments right now), the contents will look like this:

 ```zig
 const std = @import("std");